 Beneficial insects love catmint, and it deters bad bugs at the same time.
 In my cottage flower garden, I had my catmint next to a pale pink rose bush called “Ballerina.”
 They looked beautiful together.

 This perennial plant is found in woodlands and meadows throughout the Northern Hemisphere.
 There are about 60-70 different species that come in a variety of colors.

-Hummingbirds love the Columbine flower.
+If you’re looking to attract hummingbirds with cottage garden flowers, the Columbine flower is the perfect choice.
 On average, they reach two feet tall.

 Coneflowers are also known as Echinacea.
 It is a perennial plant that can grow between two to four feet tall.

 They flower mid-summer through the fall.
 This plant not only has purple flowers, but they come in a variety of other colors that will work well with your garden plans.